 Dental Sealants and Flouride

-We recommend dental sealants and fluoride treatments to children as they grow older.
-Sealants benefit patients who are between 6 to 14, while fluoride treatments benefit patients six months and older.
+We recommend dental sealants and fluoride treatments to children as they age.
+Sealants benefit patients between 6 and 14, while fluoride treatments benefit patients six months and older.
 Dental sealants are thin plastic coatings that we apply to teeth.
 We typically apply sealants to the chewing surfaces of the back molars.

-Sealants fully cover the tooth surfaces to protect them from decay.
-For fluoride treatments, we fill a tooth tray with fluoride gel.
-Then, we will place the tray on the teeth for several minutes.
+Sealants fully cover tooth surfaces to protect them from decay.
+For fluoride treatments, we fill a tooth tray with fluoride gel and place it on the teeth for several minutes.
 Like sealants, fluoride helps prevent tooth decay and protects teeth from harmful bacteria.

 Wisdom Tooth Extraction

-Almost always, we’ll recommend removing the wisdom teeth.
-Extracting them allow your teeth to have room and avoid the issues that come with cramped or crooked teeth.
+We almost always recommend removing the wisdom teeth.
+Extracting them allows your teeth to have room and avoids the issues that come with cramped or crooked teeth.

 Dental Care for Seniors

-Porcelain veneers and dental bonding can be used to cover deep tooth stains that may be caused by injury or wear.
+Porcelain veneers and dental bonding can cover deep tooth stains caused by injury or wear.
 Alternatively, dental veneers and tooth bonding may also fix chips and cracks in the tooth enamel and slight misalignment or gaps between teeth.

 Restorative dentistry is one of the most important aspects of care for our patients.
 Many restorative dental treatments, like dental implants, dental bridges, and dentures, can replace missing teeth.
 Implants may be used alone or to secure prosthetics that restore multiple lost teeth.